 SDWR will continue to work with Hannah and Rose in her home environment, to train for specific needs she may have.
 What makes SDWR so unique from other nonprofit service dog organizations is this highly customized and tailored training program.
 SDWR trainers will continue to return for training sessions with Hannah and her family along with Rose for the next 18 months every 3-4 months to continue fine tuning Rose’s skills to best fit their lifestyle and Hannah’s disability.

 What sets SDWR apart from other nonprofit service dog organizations, is that they have no age restrictions and none of the enrolled families ever travel in order to receive their service dog or participate in team training.
 SDWR’s customized training methods and careful considerations are made in order to match every service dog to their “person.”
 Hannah’s service dog will work with the SDWR trainers over an 18-month training program towards public access training and certification.
 Through hard work and dedication of the organization and Hannah they must work together to build on training foundations and fundamentals.

-Service Dogs by Warren Retrievers is a non-profit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
-To make a donation or learn more about SDWR, please visit the website, https://www.sdwr.org.
-To learn more about Seizure Response Service Dogs visit https://www.sdwr.org/service-dogs/seizure/.
-To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteer-opportunities.
+Service Dogs by SDWR is a non-profit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
+To make a donation or learn more about SDWR, please visit the website, http://www.sdwr.org.
+To learn more about Seizure Response Service Dogs visit https://www.sdwr.org/service-dogs/seizure-response/.
+To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteers-opportunities/.